AlastairPickering/PAMalytics/docs/quick-start.md

 Double-click `pamalytics_macos_launcher.command`.

-On first run you may need to allow it in:
-System Settings → Privacy & Security → Security → “Allow applications downloaded from App Store and identified developers”.

 It will:

 - create `.venv`
 - install `requirements.txt`
 - launch Streamlit on port 8510
 - open the app at `http://localhost:8510`

+On the first run Mac security settings will likely block launch.
+You'll need to navigate to System Settings → Privacy & Security → Security → “Allow applications downloaded from App Store and identified developers”.

 ## Windows